Tulip-Dev/tulip/doc/user/workspace.rst

 Map modes
 ---------

 The geographic view provides six differents map modes.
 You can switch between them by clicking on the button in the top left corner.
-Test them in order to adapt the visualization background to your need.
+Test them in order to customize the visualization background to your need.

 * Roadmap: